Chapter 1 – Positive Intelligence and PQ

 Saboteurs do far greater damage when they do their work while hiding under the radar, for tending the area friend or that they are you.
 Observing and labeling them blows their cover and discredits their voice.

 In this research I often encountered the risky practice of people saying, “I am X…” based on some kind of inevitably error-prone assessment or diagnostic test.
 The problem is that once you say, “I am X…,” you are declaring that you are one with X. You are boxing yourself into the narrow confines of that type, reinforcing the very lie of your Saboteurs… In the PQ practice, please make sure you insist on a separation.
 Thus, you are not a Controller; Your top Saboteur happens to be the Controller for now.

 Chapter 4 – Judge, The Master Saboteur

 The Judge accomplishes its staggering destructive sabotage by having us feel negative unhappy through constant fault-finding with (1) ourselves, (2) others, and (3) our circumstances.
-It does so under pretense of being rational reasonable and trying to be helpful.
+It does so under the pretense of being rational, reasonable, and trying to be helpful.

 The first way the Judge sabotages us is by making us judge ourselves.

 Our ways of dealing with our Judge induced insecurities are different …